How to find the ideal hall heating

 Think through different energy sources for your hall heating system

 In times of climate change, the German government's targets are ambitious: Germany is to be climate-neutral by 2045 at the latest.
-The economy is making corresponding efforts, CO2-emissions.
-Many companies are saying goodbye to heating oil, which will be banned for new buildings from 2026 anyway, and are instead focusing on renewable energies and technologies such as solar thermal energy or electric heat pumps.
+The economy is making corresponding efforts, CO₂emissions.
+Many companies are moving away from fossil fuels and instead relying on renewable energies and technologies such as solar thermal energy or electric heat pumps.

 If you decide to go down this route, however, you should be aware that you are committing to a central heating system.
 And for this you need a hydraulic distribution system.
 In addition, such a system is often associated with two to four times higher investment costs and is comparatively slow to react, meaning that in many cases the heat supply cannot be adapted quickly enough to dynamic requirements.

-Now you may be asking yourself: The new Building Energy Act (GEG) stipulates that in future I may only use renewable energies for heating.
-Aren't infrared radiators prohibited?
+Now you may be asking yourself: Since 2024, the Building Energy Act (GEG) stipulates that I may only use renewable energies for heating in the future.
+Doesn't that mean infrared heaters are prohibited?
 No!
-According to the GEG, you are no longer bound to renewable energy sources if the hall is over four meters high.
-While central heating systems are obliged to use renewable energy in order to meet the GEG requirements, these can also be implemented with natural gas using the most efficient infrared hall heating technology.
+According to the GEG, if your hall is over four meters high, you are no longer bound to use renewable energy sources if you want to renovate your old existing halls to make them more energy efficient.
+While central heating systems are required to use renewable energy in order to meet GEG requirements, these can also be implemented with natural gas using the most efficient infrared hall heating technology.
 This means you don't have to worry about compliance.

 Take a close look at suppliers of hall heating systems